Oceanic climate: The Americas

 The oceanic climate exists in an arc spreading across the northwestern coast of North America from the Alaskan panhandle to northern Washington.
 In addition, some east coast areas such as Block Island, Cape Cod, Martha's Vineyard, and Nantucket have a similar climate.
 And in the highlands of Central and South America with the variant Cfb.
 An extensive area of oceanic climates distinguishes the coastal regions of southern Chile and extends into bordering Argentina.

+Under the Trewartha climate classification system, the oceanic climate zone is far more broad in North America, with many areas of the Mid-Atlantic States such as New York City, Philadelphia, the District of Columbia and Roanoke Va. being classified as temperate oceanic due to having insufficient growing seasons for a humid subtropical climate classification but winters too mild to be hot-summer humid continental climates.
+North American transition zone also extends west of the Appalachia to include cities such as Louisville, Murfreesboro, St. Louis and Wichita Kan..
+Anchorage has a boreal oceanic Eolo climate due to Trewartha's lower winter temperature threshold in subpolar climates compared to Köppen.

 Africa

 The only noteworthy area of maritime climate at or near sea-level within Africa is in South Africa from Mossel Bay on the Western Cape coast to Plettenberg Bay (the Garden Route), with additional pockets of this climate inland of the Eastern Cape and KwaZulu-Natal coast.
 It is usually warm most of the year with no pronounced rainy season, but slightly more rain in autumn and spring.
 The Tristan da Cunha archipelago in the South Atlantic also has an oceanic climate.